Skip to main content

 For example, if you are using MoveIt Pro with a mobile manipulator, the robot_driver_persist_launch_file and simulated_robot_driver_persist_launch_file can be used to launch Nav2 via the launch file.

-The simulated_hardware_launch_file can be used to launch a process which simulates your hardware, such as MuJoCo.
+The simulated_hardware_launch_file can be used to launch a separate simulation process, such as a proprietary simulator.

-In this section you configure which behaviors from MoveIt Pro core you can use in your configuration and where this configs objectives and waypoints are stored.
-Use lab_sim's config.yaml as reference how the objectives section is configured.
+In this section you configure which Behaviors from MoveIt Pro core you can use in your configuration and where this configs Objectives and waypoints are stored.

 objective_library_paths: